Pak's apex court adjourns hearing by a day on rejection of no-trust vote | Politics

 He rejected the conspiracy to topple Khan, saying if there really was an international letter, then why the Speaker of the National Assembly accepted the voting on the no-confidence motion.

+''No-confidence motion is a democratic way to oust the Prime Minister and we will continue to defend the constitution,” he said.

-Meanwhile, according to a notification issued by President Dr Arif Alvi 's office, Imran Khan will continue to serve as the prime minister of Pakistan till the appointment of a caretaker premier under Article 224-A(4) of the Constitution.
+Meanwhile, according to a notification issued by President Alvi's office, Khan will continue to serve as the prime minister of Pakistan till the appointment of a caretaker premier under Article 224-A(4) of the Constitution.

+Separately, Khan nominated former chief justice Gulzar Ahmed for the office of the caretaker prime minister.

-Separately, Alvi has asked Prime Minister Khan and opposition leader Shehbaz Sharif to provide names for the appointment of a caretaker prime minister to hold the office during the period of elections.
+The announcement came after President Alvi sent letters to Prime Minister Khan and Leader of the Opposition Shehbaz Sharif on Monday seeking suggestions for the appointment of a caretaker prime minister.

+''In response to the President's letter, after consultation and approval by the PTI Core Committee, Prime Minister Imran Khan has nominated Pakistan's former chief justice Gulzar Ahmed for the post of caretaker Prime Minister,'' former information minister and senior leader of the Pakistan Tehreek-e-Insaf party Fawad Chaudhry tweeted.

 Under the constitution, a neutral caretaker government is responsible for holding fair and free elections through the Election Commission of Pakistan.